Rules for Players, Parents and Rye Ranger Families

-Players will depart masked and fully dressed other than gloves, skates (if no skate guards) and helmets – this applies even if players think they can get undressed “quickly” – only gloves, skates and helmets are removed– and then exit the rink.
+Unvaccinated players will depart masked and fully dressed other than gloves, skates (if no skate guards) and helmets – this applies even if players think they can get undressed “quickly” – only gloves, skates and helmets are removed– and then exit the rink.

-It is recommended that players/parents should disinfect helmets, sticks, skates after each session
+It is recommended that players/parents should disinfect helmets, sticks, skates after each session.

 It is recommended that players/parents should wash all jerseys, pants (shells), socks, and gloves after each session.